For Immediate Release

 Phone: (202) 822 8200

-States With Higher Gun Ownership and Weak Gun Laws Lead Nation in Gun Death
+States with Higher Gun Ownership and Weak Gun Laws Lead Nation in Gun Death

-WASHINGTON - States with higher gun ownership rates and weak gun laws have the highest rates of gun death according to a new analysis by the Violence Policy Center (VPC) of 2010 national data (the most recent available) from the federal Centers for Disease Control and Prevention’s National Center for Injury Prevention and Control.
+WASHINGTON - States with higher gun ownership rates and weak gun laws have the highest rates of gun death according to a new analysis by the Violence Policy Center (VPC) of just-released 2006 national data (the most recent available) from the federal Centers for Disease Control and Prevention's National Center for Injury Prevention and Control.

 The Violence Policy Center is a national tax-exempt educational organization working for a safer America through research, investigation, analysis, and advocacy.
 The VPC provides information to policymakers, journalists, organizations, advocates, and the general public.